Pinpoint tests of the instrument cluster

 Go to A5

-• Does the fuel input value change to F255?
+• Does the fuel input signal value change to F255?

 Yes

 INSTALL a new adaptive fuel module.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No